-The prefunding mandate forced the Postal Service to exhaust its \$15 billion borrowing limit with the U.S. Treasury and forgo normal pension funding.
-Nevertheless, the USPS's pension plans are well funded and it has amassed nearly \$50 billion for future retiree health benefits - enough to cover premiums for 10-15 years.
-Ending the pre-funding mandate would save USPS billions annually.
+The pre-funding mandate forced the Postal Service to exhaust its \$15 billion borrowing limit with the U.S. Treasury and prompted USPS to defer needed investments in its networks.
+Despite its challenges over the last decade-plus, the Postal Service has amassed nearly \$50 billion for future retiree health benefits-enough to cover premiums for 10-15 years.
+Ending the pre-funding mandate would save USPS billions annually by returning to a pay-as-you-go system of reimbursing the Office of Personnel Management for actual health premiums.

 The Postal Service, the most trusted and highest-rated agency in the federal government, plays an essential role in our economy.
 Its current financial crisis need not continue.
-If the prefunding mandate were removed and a new rate-setting system (now being developed by our regulators) were installed, the agency would be well-positioned to thrive in the 21st Century by investing in its networks and new products and improving service quality - all while honoring its retiree health obligations.
+If the prefunding mandate were removed and a new ratesetting system (now being developed by our regulators) were installed, the agency would be well-positioned to thrive in the 21st Century by investing in its networks and new products and improving service quality-all while honoring its retiree health obligations.